 Even if you do not know exactly what a time lapse video is, there’s a good chance you have seen at least one before in a film, television show, or documentary.
 Despite their highly specific nature, time lapses find frequent use across all forms of video entertainment.
-Read on to learn the precise meaning of time lapse, how a time lapse works, how to make a time lapse video, what time lapse photography is used for, and to see time lapse video examples.
+Read on to learn the precise meaning of time lapse, how they work, how to make one, what time lapse photography is used for, and we’ll see some amazing photo and video examples.

 How time lapse video works

 The meaning of time lapse is a specialized type of shot that can be achieved in-camera, through editing, or a combination of both.
 If you are wondering how to make a time lapse video, there are a few different ways to pull off the effect, as well as a few different reasons why you might want to.
 Before we get into the ‘how’ and ‘why,’ let’s first be crystal clear on the ‘what.’

 If there are any other film terms throughout this article that aren’t familiar to you, you can look them up in our Ultimate Glossary of Filmmaking Terms.
 Now let's get to our time lapse definition.

 Time lapse is a technique where frames are shot much slower than a normal rate (e.g., 24 frames per minute instead of per second).
 This allows the action to progress much faster than in reality.
 This is typical for nature documentaries to capture clouds moving or plants growing but also finds use across other cinematic disciplines.